Chachapoyas

 • The best time to visit is during the dry season from May to September.

-• Local transportation within Chachapoyas is mostly on foot, with organized tours or private transportation for visiting nearby attractions.
+• Local transportation includes walking, vans, taxis, and organized tours for nearby attractions.

-• Local cuisine offers a variety of traditional dishes, including Juanes and Cecina.
+• Local cuisine features traditional dishes such as Juanes and Cecina.

 Posted by